Any class or discussion on worship could begin with questions about what Lutheran worship is, how Lutherans worship and why do we do so.

 Other times, we might find ourselves in a pew or at a campfire reciting the Lord’s Prayer and suddenly wonder what this is really about.
 When we experience a worship style that is new to us, we may wonder how it can be so different and still be the same thing.
 Or we may seek to answer the nonreligious friend who inquires, “Why do Christians keep meeting together and doing the same things, over and over?”
 Or the child who simply asks, “Why are we going to church again?”

-Since the earliest days of the church, Christians have identified worship as the heart of faith and sought to describe what lies at its heart.
+Since the earliest days of the church, Christians have identified worship as the heart of faith and sought to describe what lies at its core.

 Lutherans and other Christians have also long sought to balance Christian unity with human diversity in worship.
 The Augsburg Confession proposed that the “one holy, Christian church” is “the assembly of all believers among whom the gospel is purely preached and the holy sacraments are administered according to the gospel.”
 As long as word and sacrament are in place, the confession stated, “it is not necessary for the true unity of the church that uniform ceremonies, instituted by human beings, be observed everywhere.”